GrinonBarrett/Taksidos/Extras/Character Creation/Species/Dynkir.md

 ### Special Features

 **Dead-like**: Anytime an effect would affect an undead creature, it might include yourself.
 Magical effects may target and/or affect you as though your were undead.
-If an effect inflicts and attack or save against you but does not also affect monsters, the attack value or dave DV is treated as half.
+If an effect inflicts and attack or save against you but does not also affect monsters, the attack value or save DV is treated as half.
 You do not need to breathe.
 Any effect which would heal wounds to you has a 50% chance of not affecting you unless it specifically affects undead.
 You cannot be instantly killed by magic unless it specifies otherwise.
 A wound you receive from Necrotic sources cannot kill you, even if you fail your incapacitation save.